vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 I have not come across single statement in which Bhāskarācārya has clearly said that equinoctial point makes a complete "circular revolution", nor does be say that "it does not make it”.

-He has taken 1 minute per year as the ayana-motion and has supposed 11° as the gyanāmśa in Saka 1105.
+He has taken 1 minute per year as the ayana-motion and has supposed 11° as the gyanāmśa in śaka 1105.
 He thus means to take Śaka 445 as the zero-precession year.

 We thus perceive that Indian astronomers up to the time of Bhāskarācārya were as much divided in their ideas about precesssion of the equinoxes as the contemporary Arab astronomers of the West (Hispano-Muslim), and the East.
 It is only after 1024 A.D. that they adopted a theory of trepidation.
 The earlier-astronomers like Muñjāla and Pșthūdaka merely noticed precession and gave their own rates for it.
 Bhāskarācārya is non-committal about trepidation.
 The Indian astronomers do not appear to have been influenced by the views of the western astronomers, the earlier Greeks or later Arabs.